-1Additional requirements must be considered for vulnerable populations.
-The agriculture and livestock industry must comply with all Cal/OSHA standards and be prepared to adhere to its guidance as well as guidance from the Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH).
+Additional requirements must be considered for vulnerable populations.
+The manufacturing industry must comply with all Cal/OSHA standards and be prepared to adhere to its guidance as well as guidance from the Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH).
 Additionally, employers must be prepared to alter their operations as those guidelines change.